hardboiled/rip_aim/README.md

 ### Bootstraping app

-There are a few steps to running the app.
+There are a few steps to running the app:

 - Run docker-compose in detached mode
 - Source the alias file (creates convenience commands `docker_rails && docker_compose`)